7 Best Cheap Things to Do in Florence, Italy in Just 1.5 Days

 So we didn’t have to start exploring as soon as we arrived in Florence.
 We also visited in late winter, so seeing the city was much more enjoyable and calm.

 A stroll around the well-known Ponte Vecchio is a wonderful way to start the day.
-It is lined with gold jewellery shops.
+Gold jewellery shops line the route.

 Walking across this historic bridge is free and a must-do in Florence, even if you don’t buy anything.
 To get an even better view, walk across the Ponte Santa Trinita bridge.